deepend0/reactive-stomp-messaging/README.md

 ## Motivation
 STOMP (Simple Text Oriented Messaging Protocol) is useful in light-weight protocol for messaging with brokers (see [STOMP specification](https://stomp.github.io/stomp-specification-1.2.html)).
-It is convenient for client-side applications having relatively light messaging requirements like web front-end applications dealing with user interactions.
+It is also convenient for client-side applications having relatively light messaging requirements like web front-end applications dealing with user interactions.
 However, instead of directly connecting to a messaging broker from client-side, having a server-side mediator service would be more useful to add server-side logic like security, data integrity and custom logic.

 Another point is that STOMP messaging between a client and server, here via WebSockets, inherently provides routing in messaging.
 When multiple types of messages are sent over the same socket connection, messages are easily multiplexed with different destinations.

-Also, though STOMP messaging over Websockets exists in some other frameworks than Quarkus, full reactive implementation and usage was not available.
+Although STOMP messaging over Websockets exists in some other frameworks such as Spring, a full reactive implementation was missing.
-This project aims to fill this gap.
+This project aims to fill this gap as a Quarkus extension.

 ## Features

+### STOMP Processor
+The extension has STOMP server capability.
+It supports heartbeats, acks but not transactions.

+### Simple In-Memory Broker

+Messages sent to particular inbound destinations are handled by internal message broker.
+`reactive-stomp-ws-base` package contains a simple message broker working on a FIFO queue with round-robin fashion.

 ### Relay Message Broker

-Messages sent to particular inbound destinations are relayed towards a message broker.
+Messages sent to particular inbound destinations are relayed towards an external message broker.
-Allowed destinations can be configured via `reactive-stomp.messaging.broker.regex` config parameter.

-`reactive-stomp-ws-base` package has a simple in-memory broker, whereas `reactive-stomp-ws-kafka` and `reactive-stomp-ws-amqp` packages support Kafka and AMQP message brokers respectively.
+`reactive-stomp-ws-kafka` and `reactive-stomp-ws-amqp` packages support Kafka and AMQP message brokers respectively.

 ### Message Endpoints